fossia-org/fossia/src/content/blog/fosfem-inauguration.md

 ---
 title: 'Inaugurating FOSFEM'
-pubDate: 2025-03-08T05:00:00Z
+pubDate: 2025-03-08T00:00:00Z
-description: "Launching FOSFEM, a women-centric community empowering contributions to the Free and Open Source ecosystem."
+description: "Launching FOSFEM, a women-centric community empowering contributions to the Indian free software ecosystem."
-author: 'Team FOSFEM'
+author: 'Keerthana Rajesh Kumar'
-image: "/src/assets/blog/cover/fosfem-inauguration.jpg"
+image: "/blog/cover/fosfem-inauguration.jpg"
 tags: ['announcement']
 ---

-FOSFEM is proud to announce the **inauguration of our community** at Chennai Institute of Technology, marking the beginning of an exciting journey to **empower and encourage women to develop the Free and Open Source ecosystem**!
+FOSFEM is proud to announce the inauguration of our community at Chennai Institute of Technology, marking the beginning of an exciting journey to empower and encourage women to develop the Indian free software ecosystem!

 ## Event remarks

-The event was an insightful one with Mr. Hari Prasanth as the Chief Guest, who explained about FOSS in a concise manner to 150 participants.
-This was followed by a rapid ideation round which challenged participants to form teams and ideate a FOSS solution with proper licensing.
+The event was an insightful one with Mr. Hari Prasanth as the Chief Guest, who explained about free and open-source software in a concise manner to 150 participants.
+This was followed by a rapid ideation round which challenged participants to form teams and ideate a free software solution with proper licensing.

 ## Event slides